phcompeau/biological_modeling_course/_pages/chemotaxis/tutorial_removal.md

 simulate({method=>"ssa", t_end=>1800, n_steps=>1800})
 ~~~

-Go to `simulation` and click `Run`.
-What happens to CheY phosphorylation?
-Compare the steady state concentration of each methylation states, are they restored to the level before adding ligands to the `adaptation.bngl` model?
+Save your file, and then visit `simulation` and click `Run`.
+What happens to the concentration of phosphorylated CheY?
+Are the concentrations of complexes at different methylation states restored to their levels before adding ligands to the `adaptation.bngl` model?

-Similar to what we did for up gradient, we can try different values for `k_gone`.
-Change `t_end` in the `simulate` method to 1800 seconds, and simulate with `k_gone` = 0.01, 0.03, 0.05, 0.1, 0.5.
+As we did in the tutorial simulating increasing ligand, we can try different values for `k_gone`.
+Change `t_end` in the `simulate` method to 1800 seconds, and run the simulation with `k_gone` equal to 0.01, 0.03, 0.05, 0.1, and 0.5.

 All simulation results are stored in the `RuleBender-workspace/PROJECT_NAME/results/MODEL_NAME/TIME/` directory in your computer.
-Rename the directory with the `k_gone` values instead of the time of running for simplicity.
+Rename the directory with the `k_gone` values instead of the timestamp for simplicity.

-## Visualizing the results
+## Visualizing the results of our simulation

-We will use the jupyter notebook <a href="../downloads/downloadable/plotter_up.ipynb" download="plotter_up.ipynb">plotter_down.ipynb</a> to visualize results.
-First specify the directories, model name, species of interest, and rates.
-Put the `RuleBender-workspace/PROJECT_NAME/results/MODEL_NAME/` folder inside the same directory as the Jupyter notebook or change the `model_path`.
+We will use the jupyter notebook <a href="../downloads/downloadable/plotter_up.ipynb" download="plotter_up.ipynb">plotter_up.ipynb</a> as a template for the `plotter_down.ipynb` file that we will use to visualize our results.
+First, we will specify the directories, model name, species of interest, and reaction rates.
+Put the `RuleBender-workspace/PROJECT_NAME/results/MODEL_NAME/` folder inside the same directory as the Jupyter notebook or change the `model_path` accordingly.

 ~~~ python
 model_path = "removal"  #The folder containing the model